Art to Art

 Making Glocality

-For some years now, Arte All'Arte has represented one of the most significant events on the Italian exhibition scene.
-It differs from other, even more important artistic events, such as the Venice Biennale, not only by virtue of the physicality of the creations, located outside the conventional exhibition spaces, but above all by virtue of the direct involvement in the local reality, both geographic and social, of the Tuscan region.
-Now in its eighth edition, the event, fruit of the immense and tenacious efforts of the Arte Continua Association, is now entering its most mature phase.
-This reached maturity is evident in the deep involvement and commitment shown by the organisers and, of course, the artists, towards the local reality and interests and, at the same time, an equally important element, in the ingenuity of the conception and realisation of artistic projects created expressly for that situation.
+Arte All'Arte For some years now, it has represented one of the most significant events on the Italian exhibition scene.
+It distinguishes itself from other artistic events, even those of greater importance such as the Venice Biennale, not only by virtue of the physicality of the creations, located outside conventional exhibition spaces, but above all for its direct involvement in the local reality, both geographical and social, of the Tuscan region.
+Now in its eighth edition, the event, the result of the immense and tenacious efforts of the Arte Continua Association, is now entering its most mature phase.
+This achieved maturity is evident in the deep involvement and commitment shown by the organisers and, naturally, by the artists, towards local reality and interests, and at the same time, an equally relevant element, in the ingenuity of the conception and realisation of artistic projects created expressly for that situation.

 The group of artists participating in this year's event undoubtedly offers an extremely fresh and original combination, involving people from different countries and cultures.
 These artists often embody singular experiences of globalisation but are at the same time deeply committed to specific local realities, of which they offer innovative readings and creative proposals.
 Sarkis, of Armenian descent, was born in Istanbul, has lived in Paris for 30 years and has travelled and worked all over the world.
 Jimmie Durham, a Cherokee 'American Indian', now lives in Berlin and works everywhere to 'escape' 'imperialist centralisation'.
 Emilio Prini, an almost mythical figure of the Arte Povera generation, re-emerges from behind the scenes.
 Marjetica Potrc is a Slovenian 'third-worlder' who has explored various 'glocal' urban conditions, especially outside the West.
 Wang Du, a Chinese national living in Paris, exhibits all over the world and is progressively focusing his work on different local realities, while his main interest evolves through a more global theme: reflection on the power of the media.
 Eko Prawoto, an Indonesian architect who lives in Jakarta but trained in Europe, bases his social commitment on the invocation of ecological and cultural progress as a further step in the long march to improve the living conditions of local communities and on the revaluation of traditional and alternative technologies.
 The above-mentioned artists ensured that the most diverse and stimulating projects met and dialogued with local societies and the natural scenery of the six towns involved in the event: San Gimignano, Siena, Colle di Val d'Elsa, Montalcino, Buonconvento and Poggibonsi.